 Olympus E-M5 II With Iridient Developer 3

 Because it took forever for Adobe to release an update to Lightroom that included Olympus E-M5 II Raw decoding capabilities, I ended up using Iridient Developer 3.
 The cool thing I discovered is that Iridient has all the Fuji Camera profiles that also work with any other camera you use.
-So in these photos I was able to process all of them with Classic Chrome.
+So, in these photos I could process all of them with Classic Chrome.